kbuika/predicting_house_prices/README.md

 # Accuracy
 60%

-The accuracy is a little bit low though.
+The accuracy is a little bit low mainly because i did not clean my dataset properly.

 # Credits
 Stackoverflow